Introduction

 Document Archiving

 When a Guidance, Instruction or Policy Memo document is no longer needed or applicable for the conduct of day-to-day activities, the document is archived.
-Archived documents are identified by placing the word ‘Archived’ at the end of the file name and an ‘Archived’ watermark on the document.
+A list of archived documents is available in Notice 11-4 of the Program Handbook.
+Archived documents are available on request.

 Public Dissemination